Curriculum Development and Design PG (10321.2)

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

 CorequisitesEnrolment in a postgraduate course in education.

-Material for each module is acessible via the unit Canvas page.
+Material for each seminar are acessible via the unit Canvas page.

-Each module is mapped to: Brady, L. & Kennedy, K. (2019) Curriculum Construction.
-Pearson - note this is available as a e-book via the UC library at this link.
-Also available at the book shop or online retailers.
+A useful 'recommended' reference text is: Brady, L. & Kennedy, K. (2019) Curriculum Construction.
+Pearson - note this is available as an e-book via the UC library at this link.
+Also available via online retailers.